Updated 14th April 2022

 7. Lean protein and poultry

-Fans of chicken and turkey needn’t go hungry at Thanksgiving.
-Lean white meat is a good source of protein.
+Fans of chicken and turkey will be pleased to hear that lean white meat is a good source of protein.

 Other lean sources of protein include: